 “But it has an excellent nursing school,” Lisa persisted, her voice cracking a little.
 “I would really like to see it.”

-Josh was Lisa’s long term boyfriend, and a good catch, to boot.
+Josh was Lisa’s long term boyfriend.
 He made excellent money as a heating and air specialist, more than enough to take care of Lisa and any children they might have.
 Not to mention he was active in their church.
 A true man after God’s own heart.
-Plus, he was strong enough to curb Lisa’s rebellious streak.

 “He hit me.”
 Lisa’s voice grew stronger.
 “He hit me, so I broke up with him.”

 Dale stared at her.
 Josh didn’t strike him as a wife beater.
 “What did you do to make him hit you?”

 “Dale, um, maybe we should hear Lisa’s side,” Liz ventured.
 “I know you like Josh, but Lisa is your daughter–“

 Dale pointed a finger at his daughter.
 “I want you to stay home this week.
 And I want you to apologize to Josh.”

-“I’m serious.
-Stay home and pray about this.
-Fast about it, too.
-Fasting and prayer will help you hear the voice of God.
-It will help you see that Josh’s actions were a result of your behavior.”
+“Yes.
+Stay home and devote yourself to the word of God.
+Fasting and prayer will help you see that Josh’s actions were a result of your behavior.”
 Anger raged so hot in him he could feel his eye twitching.
-“Change your behavior, and you’ll change Josh.”
+“You change your behavior, and you’ll change Josh.”

 His phone buzzed a text.
 It was from his boss.
 The notice came from home office.
 The total number is 483 permanent layoffs.
 Better call law enforcement.
 We’re going to need security down here.

 Could this day get any worse?
-Dale stormed out the door, phone in hand.
+Dale stormed out the door without bothering to say goodbye.
 “Siri, call the sheriff. “